Emergence in graphs with near-extreme constraints: Proof of Theorem

 Setting the derivatives of (\ref{eq:ELab}) to zero gives the equations \be H'(a) = \alpha + \beta eb, \qquad H'(b) = \alpha + \beta ea. \ee Since there is a \Value-maximizer with $a$ close to 0 and $b$ close to $2e$ (namely any column with $x \in I_1$), and another \Value-maximizer with $a$ close to $2e$ and $b$ close to 0, $\alpha$ must be close to $H'(2e)$, while $\beta$ is large and positive.

 If $a$ is substantially nonzero (say, bigger than $1/\sqrt{\beta}$), then $e\beta a$ is gigantic and $b$ is extremely close to zero, being $O(\exp(-\sqrt{\beta}))$.
 This makes $e\beta b$ tiny so $H'(a) \approx \alpha \approx H'(2e)$ and $a \approx 2e$.
 Similarly, if $b$ is substantially nonzero then $a$ is tiny and $b \approx 2e$.
-In both those cases, $W(C) \approx \frac12 H(2e) - eH'(2e) = -\frac12 \ln(1-2e)$.
-The third possibility is that $a$ and $b$ are both tiny, but in that case $W(C) \approx 0$, which is strictly less than $-\frac12 \ln(1-2e)$.
+In both those cases, $W(C) \approx H(2e) - 2eH'(2e) = - \ln(1-2e)$.
+The third possibility is that $a$ and $b$ are both tiny, but in that case $W(C) \approx 0$, which is strictly less than $-\ln(1-2e)$.

 The upshot is that there are three stationary points of (\ref{eq:ELab}) but only two maxima, one that resembles $g_x$ for $x \in I_1$ and one that resembles $g_x$ for $x \in I_2$.
-Since every column $g_x$ with $x \in I_3$ must be a \Value-maximizer, and since every \Value-maximizer must come close to maximizing (\ref{eq:ELab}), every column $g_x$ with $x \in I_3$ resembles $g_x$ for $x\in I_1$ or $I_2$.
+Since every column $g_x$ with $x \in I_3$ must be a \Value-maximizer, and since every \Value-maximizer must come close to maximizing (\ref{eq:ELab}), every column $g_x$ with $x \in I_3$ is close in $L^2$ to the columns for $x\in I_1$ or $I_2$.
 We can then reassign the points of $I_3$ to $I_1$ or $I_2$ depending on the nature of $g_x$.